kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 Estimating the model parameters via optimization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As with the bivariate case, we aim to minimize the sum of squares of the errors in vector :math:`\mathbf{e}`.
+As with the simple least squares model, :math:`y = b_0 + b_1 x`, we aim to minimize the sum of squares of the errors in vector :math:`\mathbf{e}`.
 This least squares objective function can be written compactly as:

 	.. math::